aws-amplify/docs/docs/ui/storage/fragments/web/s3-image.md

 ### Getting files from protected access level

-Protected files from S3 bucket can be accessed by anyone other than the owner by using `identityId` of the owner.
+Protected files from S3 bucket can be accessed by anyone other than the owner by using the `identityId` of the owner.

 <docs-filter framework="react">